ToxicFrog/doom-mods/gzap/doc/design/weapons.md

 missing the rocket launcher, take away the GL or revolver, and give them a new one, which may interrupt their attacks or randomly flop them between weapons.

-So, we need a way to turn *speculative* weapon capabilities into *actual* weapon capabilities.
+So, we need a way to turn *speculative* weapon capabilities into *real* weapon capabilities.

-We define a new type for storing speculative wcaps (s-wcaps) and actual wcaps (a-wcaps), and create a set for each, initially empty.
+We define a new type for storing speculative wcaps (s-wcaps) and real wcaps (r-wcaps), and create a set for each, initially empty.
 These are stored per region.

 Every weapon AP knows about is turned into a *weapon grant* type, parameterized